 Figure 2.5: Altitude ("Alt") is simply the angle between the horizon, and an object in the sky.
 The smallest this angle can be is 0°, and the maximum altitude angle is 90°.
-Altitude is interchangebly known as elevation.
+Altitude is interchangeably known as elevation.

-The Sun is highest in the sky at noon everyday.
-But how high is it?
-This, of course, depends on both your latitude and the time of year.
-For Las Cruces, the Sun has an altitude of 81° on June 21st.
-On both March 21st and September 20th, the altitude of the Sun at noon is 57.5°.
-On December 21st its altitude is only 34°.
-Thus, the Sun is almost straight overhead at noon during near the Summer Solstice, but very low during the Winter Solstice.
-What difference can this possibly make?
-We now explore this using the other apparatus, the elevation angle device, that accompanies this lab (the one with the protractor and flashlight).
 Exercise #4: Using the elevation angle apparatus, we now want to measure what happens when the Sun is at a higher or lower elevation angle.
 We mimic this by a flashlight mounted on an arm that allows you to move it to just about any elevation angle.
 It is difficult to exactly model the Sun using a flashlight, as the light source is not perfectly uniform.
 But here we do as well as we can.
 Play around with the device.

-Turn on the flashlight and move the arm to lower and higher angles.
+24) Turn on the flashlight and move the arm to lower and higher angles.
 How does the illumination pattern change?
 Does the illuminated pattern appear to change in brightness as you change angles?
 Explain.
 (2 points)

-Ok, now we are ready to begin.
+Ok, now we are ready to begin to quantify this affect.
 Take a blank sheet of white paper and tape it to the base so we have a more reflective surface.
 Now arrange the apparatus so the elevation angle is 90°.
 The illuminated spot should look circular.
 Measure the diameter of this circle using a ruler.

-The diameter of the illuminated circle is cm.
+25) The diameter of the illuminated circle is \\\\\ cm.
 Do you remember how to calculate the area of a circle?
+Does the formula $\pi R^2$ ring a bell?
+R is the radius, not the diameter, so first you'll need the radius of the circle.
+The radius of the illuminated circle is \\\\\ cm.

-Does the formula πR^2 ring a bell?
-The area of the circle of light at an elevation angle of 90° is cm 2 .
-(1 pt) Now, as you should have noticed at the beginning of this exercise, as you move the flashlight to lower and lower elevations, the circle changes to an ellipse.
+The area of the circle of light at an elevation angle of $90^{\circ}$ is \\\\\ cm.
+(1 point)

+Now, as you should have noticed at the beginning of this exercise, as you move the flashlight to lower and lower elevations, the circle changes to an ellipse.
 Now adjust the elevation angle to be 45°.
 Ok, time to introduce you to two new terms: the major axis and minor axis of an ellipse.
-Both are shown in Fig. 5.4.
+Both are shown in Fig. 2.6.
 The minor axis is the smallest diameter, while the major axis is the longest diameter of an ellipse.